 In a more quaint example of developing the courage to overcome fears, the author recalls her childhood and learning to skate, when her mother gently, but firmly, cheered her on from a distance with the phrase “boldly now,” as she stepped onto the ice.
 This kind of empowerment to allow kids to overcome obstacles is a part of Finnish culture and develops a sense of sisu from an early age.

 One of the key ways to develop sisu, according to the author, is to develop an affinity for silence and for nature.
-Before there was mindfulness meditation as a part of popular culture and mental health, Finns practiced being in the moment by appreciating silence in conversations and going out into nature ...
+Before there was mindfulness meditation as a part of popular culture and mental health, Finns practiced being in the moment by appreciating silence in conversations and going out into nature to disconnect from by busyness of work and city life.
+This isn’t to say that a trip to the cottage was pure relaxation.
+Often, these trips are disconnected from technology, but ...